fedora-copr/copr/doc/how_to_release_copr.rst

 Prepare release notes
 ---------------------

 Go over bugs, which were resolved.
 Write some nice announce.
+It is useful to prepare the release notes beforehand because developers usualy don't remember what they worked on and therefore don't know what to test once production instances are upgraded.
+Sharing the prepared notes with team members before doing the actuall release is appreciated.

 Schedule outage
 ---------------